knative/client/docs/cmd/kn_service_delete.md

 ### Options

 ```
+      --async              DEPRECATED: please use --no-wait instead.
+Delete service and don't wait for it to become ready.
   -h, --help               help for delete
   -n, --namespace string   Specify the namespace to operate in.
+      --no-wait            Delete service and don't wait for it to become ready.
+      --wait-timeout int   Seconds to wait before giving up on waiting for service to be ready. (default 600)
 ```

 ### Options inherited from parent commands